praetorian-inc/Sulla/README.md

 - Shares are mounted read-only for safety
 - Automatically cleans up mounts on completion or interruption (Ctrl+C)
 - Discovery mode filters out disabled AD accounts and machines inactive for >4 months, a la [Snaffler](https://github.com/SnaffCon/Snaffler)
-- Discovery uses 10 parallel workers for efficient share enumeration
-- If Noseyparker is not in PATH, SMBellum will automatically use Docker if available
-- DC auto-discovery uses DNS SRV records; use `-dns` to specify a custom DNS server if needed
 - Only shares with read access are reported during discovery